elevatitech/spring-java-web/README.md

 The required tools are part for the project.
 (Maven, etc)

 ### Configuration
-The mysql configuration can be updated in the src/main/resources/application.properties file. or you can use hbase by changing the spring.datasource url
+The mysql configuration can be updated in the src/main/resources/application.properties file. or you can use hbase by changing the spring.datasource url<br />
+Create a database name "logistics" or change it in properties file.
 <pre>$ vi src/main/resources/application.properties</pre>

 ### Installing